People who occupy this profession take time to learn about our lives and our environments.

 One of the most pressing concerns for public health professionals is the poor environmental quality in the United States.

 All living organisms require to live in environments suitable and sustainable to their existence.
 Humans, plants, and wildlife are no exception.
 Healthy People points out that the air quality in many U.S. cities is far too dangerous and unsafe for healthy livelihoods.

 Millions of people contract diseases, illnesses, and death due to poor air quality; illnesses in the form of cancer, asthma, and cardiovascular disease.

-Over 127 million people in the U.S. are exposed to air quality that is sub-standard and dangerous to human health; air quality that exceeds the Environmental Protection Agency guidelines for safe air quality.
+Additionally, more than 127 million people in the U.S. are exposed to air quality that exceeds the Environmental Protection Agency guidelines for safe air quality.